-Project SEARCH at the Seton Healthcare Family is currently operating at five Seton sites – Dell Children’s Medical Center of Central Texas, University Medical Center Brackenridge, Seton Medical Center Williamson, Seton Medical Center Hays and Seton Northwest Hospital.
-Plans are underway to expand Project SEARCH to include Seton Highland Lakes in late 2016.
+Project SEARCH at the Ascension Seton is currently operating at five Ascension Seton sites – Dell Children’s Medical Center of Central Texas, University Medical Center Brackenridge, Ascension Seton Medical Center Williamson, Ascension Seton Medical Center Hays and Ascension Seton Northwest Hospital.
+Plans are underway to expand Project SEARCH to include Ascension Seton Highland Lakes in late 2016.

-Project SEARCH is a living embodiment of what we mean when we talk about Humancare at the Seton Healthcare Family.
+Project SEARCH is a living embodiment of what we mean when we talk about person-centered care at the Ascension Seton.
 We value the talents, contributions, and gifts of every member of our community, and are committed to advancing healthcare through a focus on the dignity of each individual.